-STEP 8: Project Construction.
+STEP 8: Project Construction

-The applicant will build the facility in accordance with the utility-accepted design.
-The utility will commence construction/installation of system modifications and metering requirements as identified in Step 6.
-Utility system modifications will vary in construction time depending on the extent of work and equipment required.
-The schedule for this work is to be discussed and agreed upon with the applicant in Step 6.
+The applicant shall build the facility in accordance with the utility-accepted design.
+The utility shall commence construction/installation of system modifications and metering requirements as identified in Step 6.
+Utility system modifications will vary in construction time depending on the extent of work and equipment required; the schedule for this work is to be discussed and agreed upon with the applicant in Step 6.

-STEP 9: The Applicant's Facility is Tested in Accordance with the Standardized Interconnection Requirements.
+STEP 9: The Applicant's Facility is Tested in Accordance with the Standardized Interconnection Requirements

-The verification testing will be performed by the applicant in accordance with the written test procedure(s) provided by the applicant in Step 5 and any site-specific requirements identified by the utility in Step 6.
-The final verification testing will be conducted within ten (10) Business Days of complete installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
-If the utility opts not to witness the tests, the applicant will send the utility within five (5) Business Days of completion of such testing a written notification certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design, and the equipment manufacturer's instructions.
+The verification testing shall be performed by the applicant in accordance with the written test procedure(s) provided by the applicant in Step 5 and any site-specific requirements identified by the utility in Step 6.
+The final verification testing shall be conducted within ten (10) Business Days of notification to the utility by the applicant of complete installation at a mutually agreeable time, and the utility shall be given the opportunity to witness the tests.
+If the utility opts not to witness the tests, the applicant shall send the utility within five (5) Business Days of completion of such testing a written notification certifying that the system has been installed and tested in compliance with the SIR, the utility-accepted design, and the equipment manufacturer's instructions.

-STEP 10: Interconnection.
+STEP 10: Interconnection

-The applicant's facility will be allowed to commence parallel operation upon satisfactory completion of the tests in Step.
-In addition, the applicant must have complied with an must continue to comply with the contractual and technical requirements.
+The applicant's facility will be allowed to commence parallel operation upon satisfactory completion of the tests in Step 9.
+In addition, the applicant must have complied with and must continue to comply with the contractual and technical requirements.

-STEP 11: Final Acceptance and Utility Cost Reconciliation.
+STEP 11: Final Acceptance and Utility Cost Reconciliation